Internet Security Awareness Training: Training techniques

 Training should be conducted during on-boarding and at least annually for employees or other third parties with access to organizational information systems; the medium is either through face-to-face instruction or online, typically focusing on recognizing attack symptoms and safeguarding sensitive data using several security mechanisms, including passwords, encryption, and secure sessions.

-ISAT also teaches and refreshes the memory of participants on various present threats, emerging security threats, attack vectors, organizational policies related information security, and basic principles or norms to maintain security on the internet.
+ISAT also teaches and refreshes the memory of participants on various present threats, emerging security threats, attack vectors, organizational policies related to information security, and basic principles or norms to maintain security on the internet.

-Organizations consider several options when it comes to training media to deliver the security awareness training to users, but research using learning theory, media richness theory, and cognitive load theory has shown that organizations do not need to invest heavily in highly-rich media as that does not lead to improved user behavior; the training content is most important.
+Organizations consider several options when it comes to training media to deliver the security awareness training to users.
+Research using learning theory, media richness theory, and cognitive load theory has shown that organizations do not need to invest heavily in highly-rich media, as that does not lead to improved user behavior; the training content is most important.

 SAT services are often coupled with additional tools and services related to a company's employees including: